The Netherlands wins Eurovision Song Contest in Tel Aviv - Pattaya Mail

-Tel Aviv, Israel (AP) — The Netherlands won the 2019 Eurovision Song Contest in Tel Aviv Saturday, with Duncan Laurence’s doleful piano ballad “Arcade” crowned champion of Europe’s annual music extravaganza.
+Tel Aviv, Israel (AP) — The Netherlands won the 2019 Eurovision Song Contest in Tel Aviv last weekend, with Duncan Laurence’s doleful piano ballad “Arcade” crowned champion of Europe’s annual music extravaganza.

 The 25-year-old was tapped as an early front-runner before the Grand Final but was only ranked third after the vote of professional juries from the 41 participating countries, trailing Sweden and North Macedonia.
 He surged ahead thanks to the fan vote, securing The Netherlands its fifth win ever in the competition.
 Italy finished second, followed by Russia, Switzerland and Norway.